-Having been born and raised in Wisconsin (The Dairyland State) pretty much attests to the fact that I am a lover of all things cheese.
-Throughout the years, I have found ways to incorporate cheese into breakfasts, lunches, and dinners, and most recently into this asiago vegetable risotto!
+Being a born and raised Wisconsin (The Dairyland State) girl pretty much attests to the fact that I am a lover of all things cheese.
+I incorporate cheese into breakfasts, lunches, and dinners, and most recently, into this Asiago vegetable risotto side dish!

-Typically, I favor semisoft and fresh cheeses like provolone, marscapone, and farmers cheese more so than the hard, "stinky” cheeses like bleu, stilton, and feta.
-However, I’m working towards developing my palate so that I can experience all of the wonderful tastes and textures available!
+Typically, I favor semi soft and fresh cheeses like provolone, mozzarella, and farmers cheese more so than harder “stinky” cheeses like bleu, stilton, and feta.
+However, I’m working towards developing my palate so that I can experience all of the wonderful tastes and textures of cheese available!

 - Pinch of saffron threads

-- 1 medium zucchini, sliced into 1/4 inch half-rounds
+- 1 medium zucchini, quartered and sliced into thin (1/4 inch) pieces

 - In 3-quart pan, heat 1 tablespoon butter and olive oil over medium-high heat.
 Add rice and stir continuously until edges of kernels are translucent; about 3 to 4 minutes.